Max Kramer

-Max Otto Kramer (8 September 1903 - June 1986) was a German scientist who worked for the Ruhrstahl AG steel and armaments corporation.
+Max Otto Kramer (8 September 1903 - June 1986) was a German-American scientist who worked for the Ruhrstahl AG steel and armaments corporation.
 He was responsible for the construction of the Fritz X and the Ruhrstahl X-4 missiles (1943-1945), among others.

 Personal background

 Max Otto Kramer was born on 8 September 1903 in Cologne, Germany, earned a degree in electronic engineering at the Technical College of Munich in 1926 and received his doctorate in aeronautics from the Technical College of Aachen in 1931.
 Already by the late 1930s he was an authority on aerodynamics, working at the German Institute of Aeronautics in Berlin, and holding patents for important innovations related to aircraft, such as landing flaps.
 His specialty was in the modeling of complex airflows, especially those related to laminar-flow dynamics.